The Taxing Impact of State Taxes

 Second is the case of Tennessee.
 Although Tennessee does not have a state income tax on earnings, in 2009 it enacted a “professional privilege tax” on professional basketball players (NBA) and hockey players (NHL).
 The tax on each player is $2,500 per game for up to 3 games ($7,500 per year) for both residents and non-residents.
 This may not seem like a big deal to multi-million dollar athletes, but it can be quite punitive for players on smaller contracts.
 This past season, visiting minimum salary players paid more in taxes to the state of Tennessee for each game played against the Grizzlies than they earned in salary for the day of the game.
 They essentially had to pay to play, and that’s before federal income taxes were contemplated.
 And since this privilege tax is not an income tax, it is not even eligible for a state tax credit nor is it federally tax deductible.

 Third is the case of Illinois.
 Illinois is the only state with a jock tax that forgives such taxes on athletes who come from states with no jock tax.
 It also provides state income tax credits to its resident athletes for jock taxes they pay out of state, but only if these athletes are not employed by an Illinois-based team.
 The state is not so forgiving to athletes who are employed by Illinois-based teams.
-Resident athletes do not receive credit for jock taxes paid out of state and non-resident athletes are required to allocate 100% of their income to Illinois for tax purposes.
+Resident athletes do not receive credit for jock taxes paid out of state and non-resident athletes are required to allocate 100% of their income to Illinois for tax purposes, in each case if they play for an Illinois-based team.
 In both cases, this often requires them to pay a double taxation on their road games.
-(Illinois has a reciprocal agreement with border states Iowa, Kentucky, Michigan, and Wisconsin.
+(Illinois has a reciprocal agreement with border states Iowa, Kentucky, Michigan and Wisconsin.
 Illinois residents aren’t subject to jock taxes in these states so double taxation is avoided, as it is for states that don’t charge a jock tax at all).

 So what does it all mean?

-Well, it depends on which team a player plays for and where he establishes residency.
+Well, it depends on the team for which a player plays and where he establishes residency.

 There are three states in which NBA games are played with no state income taxes: Florida, Tennessee and Texas.
 So, assuming they establish residency, players who play for the Miami Heat, Orlando Magic, Houston Rockets, Dallas Mavericks, San Antonio Spurs and Memphis Grizzlies need not pay any state income taxes for any of their home games played per calendar year (though Grizzlies’ players would need to pay $7,500 in privilege taxes, as noted above).
 They also don’t need to pay state income taxes for any of their road games played against the Miami Heat, Orlando Magic, Houston Rockets, Dallas Mavericks, San Antonio Spurs, Memphis Grizzlies, Washington Wizards, Toronto Raptors or Chicago Bulls (though they would be required to pay $2,500 in privilege taxes for every road game played against the Grizzlies, as noted above).
 For all other road games, they need to pay jock taxes at the individual tax rates for the states in which they play.
 In other words, a player who chooses to play for the Heat would end up paying state taxes on a bit more than 1/3 of his total games.